Azure/azure-sdk-for-net/sdk/schemaregistry/Azure.Data.SchemaRegistry/samples/Sample02_Serialization.md

 }
 ```

-## Serialize and deserialize JSON data using the Event Hub EventData model
+## Serialize and deserialize JSON data using the Event Hubs `EventData` type

 In order to serialize an `EventData` instance with JSON information, you can do the following: